Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 Toxic is toxic, and there are some powerful ways that you can understand what this is.

-Toxic relationships deteriorate over time, because they don’t have integrity – care, honesty, truth and cooperation.
+Toxic relationships deteriorate over time because they lack integrity—care, honesty, truth, and cooperation.
 Without that integrity, any small cracks get larger and wider.

 Toxic relationships create a cycle of violence – which doesn’t necessarily have to be physical violence – which goes like this: